laurencable10/Classification-LogisticRegression/README.md

 ### Predicting Binary Classes
 - Comparing/contrasing Linear Regression and Logistic Regression Models
+  - Linear qualities in both
+  - Different ranges being predicted
-- Describing the purpose and application of Logit Link Functions in order to transform regression models to predict binary classes
+- Describing the purpose for process and process of transform regression models to predict binary classes with the Logit Link Functio

 ### Predicting College Admittance
 - Using Linear Regression